- As low as $398/Night

 - 3 Bathrooms

-Appreciate the ocean breeze and elegant vistas of the ocean in this centrally located, 3 bedroom, 3 bathroom Captain John Fripp Villa.
-The villa is roomy enough to comfortably sleep 8.
-Each bedroom has a full bath and two of the bedrooms have impressive vistas of the ocean.
+Appreciate the ocean breeze and striking vistas of the ocean in this centrally located, 3 bedroom, 3 bathroom Captain John Fripp Villa.
+The villa is cavernous enough to comfortably sleep 8.
+Each bedroom has a full bath and two of the bedrooms have spectacular vistas of the ocean.

 The Villas' private boardwalk is only a few steps away, making beach access a breeze.
 The beach club and Olympic size pool are located directly beside the villa and are a great place to grab lunch or ice cream!

 Amenity cards are available to purchase with this villa and are necessary to gain access to Fripp Island Club eateries, pools, exercise center, tennis and golf courses.

 If you opt to purchase amenities cards, a 12.8% resort fee will be added to your reservation.
 This resort fee will only be added if you choose to add luxury cards.